fetchai/docs/pages/guides/CosmPy/CreatingWallet.md

 ```
 The `PrivateKey` object is one of CosmPy's low level primitives.
 This is why it is generally paired with a `Wallet` object.
 You can now create a local wallet using the `LocalWallet` class from the CosmPy library and initialize it with the `private_key`you generated or recovered earlier.
 The `LocalWallet`class is used to manage a local wallet associated with a private key for interacting with the Cosmos blockchain.

 With this wallet object, you can perform various operations, such as generating the corresponding public address associated with the private key and signing transactions.
 You can also query useful information such as the address from the wallet directly.
-The example below showcases both
+The example below showcases how to achieve both.

 ```py copy